Projektanker/kicad-db-lib/README.md

 inside of `KiCad-Db-Lib`.

-Created with Angular and Electron KiCad-Db-Lib can be used on Windows, Linux and MacOS.
+Because it is build with [Avalonia](http://avaloniaui.net/) KiCad-Db-Lib can be used on Windows, Linux and MacOS.

 ![Screenshot](documentation/screenshot-parts.png 'Screenshot')

 ## Usage

-On Windows, download and unpack the `kicad-db-lib-win32-x64.zip` from the [latest release](https://github.com/Projektanker/kicad-db-lib/releases/latest) and run `kicad-db-lib.exe`.
+On Windows, download and unpack the `kicad-db-lib-win-x64.zip` from the [latest release](https://github.com/Projektanker/kicad-db-lib/releases/latest) and run `KiCadDbLib.exe`.

-On Linux, download and unpack the `kicad-db-lib-linux-x64.zip` from the [latest release](https://github.com/Projektanker/kicad-db-lib/releases/latest) and run `kicad-db-lib`.
+On Linux, download and unpack the `kicad-db-lib-linux-x64.zip` from the [latest release](https://github.com/Projektanker/kicad-db-lib/releases/latest) and run `KiCadDbLib`.

-At first startup you have to go to the ![Settings][settings] settings and configure your custom fields and your paths.
+At first startup you have to go to the settings and configure your custom fields and your paths.

 ### Settings

-#### Fields:

-Add or delete custom fields like manufacturer, order codes etc.

 #### Paths